Hire MVP Developer

 Kotlin

-Volodymyr K., Android Developer
+Volodymyr K., MVP Developer

 - 12 years of commercial experience in IT - Experience in developing applications using Kotlin, Java - Excellent knowledge of OOP - Experience in using Design patterns (MVVM, MVI, MVP) - Experience in using SQL/NoSQL databases - Good logical thinking, hard-working, self-learning, result oriented - Good attention to details. - Upper-Intermediate English - Availability starting from ASAP